eliaskosunen/varuna/CONTRIBUTING.md

 # Contributing

+All contributions are welcome!

+## Pull requests

+It's highly recommended to open a issue for a discussion before making a pull request.

+All pull requests should be made against the `develop` branch.
+Make sure the code is properly formatted and doesn't violate the coding standards and style.
+If you're adding a new feature, consider adding a test for it.

+Compiler and language documentation and tests are unfortunately sincerely lacking right now.

 ## Coding standards

-The code used in the Varuna compiler should always be standard-compliant (C++14) and not depend on platform or compiler-specific features.
+The code used in the Varuna compiler should always be standard-compliant (C++14) and it should avoid depending on platform-specific features.

 The coding standard used in Varuna is based on the [LLVM Coding Standards](http://llvm.org/docs/CodingStandards.html).